Koredotcom/docs/docs/xo/automation/natural-language/training/machine-learning-engine.md

 1. Navigate to **Natural Language > Training**, and click the **Traits** tab.
 2. Click the trait you want to configure from the list.
 Otherwise, add a new trait by clicking **Add Traits**.
 3. In the resulting window, click **Manage** to view the **Manage Traits** panel.
-4. The system selects **Few-shot Model (Kore.ai Hosted Embeddings)** by default as the Network Type, and the following settings appear:i. **ML Threshold** is set to the default value 0.5.ii.
+4. The system selects **Few-shot Model (Kore.ai Hosted Embeddings)** by default as the Network Type, and the following settings appear:

+    i. **ML Threshold** is set to the default value 0.5. ii.
 The **Feature Extraction** and **Sequence Length** options available for Standard Models don’t appear as they’re not applicable.

     <img src="../images/Few-shot-trait-selection.png" alt="Few-shot traits selection" title="Few-shot traits selection" style="border: 1px solid gray; zoom:75%;">